-More than ten years ago, I was a kind of infatuated with performances of several contemporary dance companies such as Jiri Kylian‘s Nederlands Dans Theatre and Anne Teresa‘s Rosas.
+More than ten years ago, I was kind of infatuated with performances of several contemporary dance companies including Jiri Kylian‘s Nederlands Dans Theatre and Anne Teresa‘s Rosas.
 What fascinated me was not only their sophisticated choreography style but also the way they used music.
-Suffice to say, I was reversely inspired as a composer by how they “designed” several elements consisting of time, space, and sound.
-Which is not in a superficial way but in more philosophical way.
+Suffice to say; I was “reversely” inspired as a composer by how they designed several elements such as time, space, and sound, not in a superficial way but in a more philosophical way.

-Today I’d like to introduce Rosas’ “Rosas Danst Rosas” (actually I’ve already introduced this in my Japanese blog, using an analogy from Ikebana).
-When I came across this, I felt it was very natural and fit into my sense.
-That naturalness didn’t seem to come from “being free” but “being strictly controlled”.
+Today I’d like to introduce Rosas’ “Rosas Danst Rosas” (which I’ve already mentioned on my Japanese blog, using an analogy from Ikebana).
+When I came across this, I felt it fit into my sense without any discomfort or awkwardness (which we often feel when we encounter contemporary art performances).
+Their moves looked natural and sophisticated, not because of “being creatively free” but because of “being strictly controlled.”
 In other words, it is well calculated.
-However, in the calculation, there is no awkwardness and motivation to pretend to be eccentric or extraordinarily different.
+However, the calculation includes no attempt to pretend to be eccentric or extraordinarily different.

-By contrast, these dancers and choreographers seem to even enjoy achieving the balance.
-That doesn’t mean at all they think inside the box or mold ourselves into cliches/de-javus.
+By contrast, these dancers and choreographers seem even to enjoy achieving the balance.
+That doesn’t mean they think inside the box or mold ourselves into a cliche/déjà vu.
 It seems to me that they pay much attention to presenting a new way of re-designing or re-organizing all pre-existing and familiar elements surrounding us such as time, space, and sound.
-While they don’t break and try to force themselves to defy our common imaginations, this is really fresh and I can discover clearly their creativity, even POP in this video.
+Although they don’t take an approach to show off their novelty blatantly, this is amazingly fresh, and undoubtedly I can catch their creativity and POP in this video.

-Though I’m not sure its POP feel attracted creative people in the advertising and music industry, it’s funny we frequently come across commercials and music videos which were likely to be affected by this and fell into following the “formula”, not their intrinsic creativity.
+Though I’m not sure the POP feel attracted creative people in the advertising and music industry, it’s funny we frequently come across commercials and music videos which were likely to be affected by this and fell into following the “formula,” not their underlying (or intrinsic) creativity.